Yaozhuwa/easy-typing-obsidian/README.md

 According to the default settings, there must be a soft space between the link block and other blocks, and the adjacent content between the link block and the left text block is a comma in English, which does not meet the requirements of soft space, so add a space between the text block 1 and the link block 2 (if it is a Chinese comma, it meets the requirements of soft space).

 The adjacent content between link block 2 and text block 3 is `还`, which does not meet the soft space requirements.
-However, because smart space mode is selected in the space policy setting of the link text, the plug-in will make smart space with the text on the right according to the display content of the link block (here is the alias of the link: `双向链接`).
+However, because smart space mode is selected in the space policy setting of the link text, the plugin will make smart space with the text on the right according to the display content of the link block (here is the alias of the link: `双向链接`).
 Then the two adjacent content of the block and text block 3 are `接还`, and no space is need between the two Chinese characters, Therefore, no space is added between the  wiki link block 2 and the text block 3.

 The adjacent characters between text block 3 and inline code block 4 is `有`, which not meet the requirements of the space policy for inline code blocks, so a space is added between text block 3 and inline code block 4.